opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 date_format(date_field, "w") # Create a group for each different week in date_field
 ```

-Group by date format expression allow to group by a custom date format.
+A group by date format expression allows to group by a custom date format.

-`Date format` is a string enclosed in double-quotes.
+A `date format` is a string enclosed in double-quotes.
-Every characters between a-z and A-Z are considered to be a pattern representing a date unit.
-In order to use these characters as simple characters and not pattern, they must be enlosed in single-quotes.
+Every character between a-z and A-Z is considered to be a pattern representing a date unit.
+In order to use these characters as simple characters and not pattern, they must be enclosed in single-quotes.

-Following formats come from [joda time documentation](http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html)
+The formats below are available for a date format expression.
+They come from [joda time documentation](http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html).

 Symbol | Meaning | Presentation | Examples
 ------ | ------- | ------------ | --------